ryantrainor/ryantrainor.github.io/_pages/research.md

 new instrument MOSFIRE
 described below. <a href='https://ui.adsabs.harvard.edu/abs/2016ApJ...832..171T/abstract'>(see paper)</a>

-## Gas and Dark Matter Enrivonrments of QSOs
+## Gas and Dark Matter Environments of QSOs

 Hyperluminous QSOs are extremely bright and exceedingly rare; these objects are brighter than 10^14 solar luminosities, and there are likely only a few dozen of them in the observable universe.